d3/d3-hierarchy/README.md

 <a name="packEnclose" href="#packEnclose">#</a> d3.<b>packEnclose</b>(<i>circles</i>)

 Computes the [smallest circle](https://en.wikipedia.org/wiki/Smallest-circle_problem) that encloses the specified array of *circles*, each of which must have a *circle*.r property specifying the circle’s radius, and *circle*.x and *circle*.y properties specifying the circle’s center.
-The enclosing circle is computed using [Welzl’s randomized algorithm](http://link.springer.com/chapter/10.1007/BFb0038202) adapted to enclose circles rather than points.
+The enclosing circle is computed using [Welzl’s algorithm](http://link.springer.com/chapter/10.1007/BFb0038202) adapted to enclose circles rather than points.
 (See also [Apollonius’ Problem](https://bl.ocks.org/mbostock/751fdd637f4bc2e3f08b).)

 ### Stratify